 - Send them 1 announcement email only.
 If they are interested, they’ll respond.

-- Request endorsements or a recommendation from people who know you or your work.
+- Request a recommendation from people who know you or your work.
 If you need more of those types of connections, volunteer, then ask for the endorsement.
 A happy client, former co-worker, boss or a friend should be happy to recommend you.

 - Write an article once a week for LinkedIn on your topic.
 Remember who the reader is.